Weighted Decision Wheel – Real Life Examples & Step-by-Step Guide

 Try It Free

 Our Weighted Decision Wheel is free and works on all devices.
 Add your options, set your weights, and spin.
+For career and life decisions, our Career Decision Wheel is purpose-built for that context.
 For equal-probability choices, use the Random Decision Maker instead.